singaround/songbook/songs/catalpa.md

 Then the *Georgette*, armed with bold warriors,\
 Went out the poor Yanks to arrest.\
 But she runs up her star-spangled banner,\
-Saying, “You'll not arrest me, I guess.”
+Saying, "You'll not arrest me, I guess."

 >***So come all you screws, warders and jailers,\
 And remember Perth regatta day:\